kejodion/laracrud/readme.md

 - Fully responsive (Bootstrap 4)
 - & more

-### Installation
+## Installation

 This package works best with a clean Laravel install, but can be used with an existing one as well.

-1. Configure your `.env` file with your app name, URL, database, etc.
+1. Require via composer: `composer require kjjdion/laracrud`
-2. Set your app timezone in `config/app.php` (recommended but not required).
+2. Configure your `.env` file with your app name, URL, database, etc.
-3. Require Laracrud via composer: `composer require kjjdion/laracrud`
+3. Set your app timezone in `config/app.php` (recommended but not required).

 ### Configuration